Exploring dependence between categorical variables: benefits and limitations of using variable selection within Bayesian clustering in relation to log-linear modelling with interaction terms: Simulation studies

 Overall, results in simulations 1 to 3 show the benefit of search strategy (b), where information from variable selection within clustering is included in log-linear model search.
 With regard to simulation 4, there is little improvement when the $\bfT_{\gamma}^{sim4}$ matrix is employed; see Table 5.
 This was expected, as there is little variability in the elements of $\bfT_{\gamma}^{sim4}$.
 In the Supplemental material, Section S5, we examine the rate of accumulated mass of posterior model probability for the first 3 simulations and the different search strategies employed.
 The reported results also support the argument for incorporating information from variable selection within clustering.

 Although our experimental results support search strategy (b), strategy (d), where (a) is combined in a balanced manner with (b), also performs well, offering a good balance between acceptance rate and iterations to best model.
-It is prudent to include random search steps that do not depend on the derived $\bfT_{\gamma}$ matrix as a safeguard, in case variable selection within clustering does not detect an existing edge in a high probability graphical model.
+Although we did not observe this in any of our analyses, it is prudent to include random search steps that do not depend on the derived $\bfT_{\gamma}$ matrix as a safeguard, in case variable selection within clustering does not detect an existing edge in a high probability graphical model.
 In this hypothetical scenario, the search moves that do not depend on $\bfT_{\gamma}$ will allow for the detection of the covariate space that is not supported by the clustering.
-Although we did not observe this in any of our analyses, edges not reflected in $\bfT_{\gamma}$ are likely to exist in lower probability models.
+Note that edges not reflected in $\bfT_{\gamma}$ are likely to exist in lower probability models.